 Fig. 2: MS Paris BNF fr.
 378, fol.7v.
+Reproduced with permission from the Bibliothèque nationale de France.

 Here, a black-clad nun is flanked by two shrouded cadavers in a frame with a patterned blue background.
 In a second frame, on a red patterned field, two women, one of them dressed in grey, the other a fashionable noblewoman, stand on either side of a skeleton.
 The images fit with the poem 'Conpains' only in that the Third Dead is said to be sechiés, a skeleton (Glixelli, IV, line 121).